ClaudioSalvatoreArcidiacono/blog/_posts/2022-05-28-python-dependency-management-workflow-using-standard-tools.md

 Parallelly, but less noticeably, some Python Enhancement Proposals (aka PEPs) have started to *officialize* the usage of the `pyproject.toml` file and to standardize the fields of this document for specifying dependencies and build backends (PEP [517](https://peps.python.org/pep-0517/), [518](https://peps.python.org/pep-0518/), [631](https://peps.python.org/pep-0631/) and many others).

-In recent months I have started to think about what could be the *ultimate workflow* for python dependencies management and what I realized is that **there is no one-size-fits-all** solution to this problem.
+In recent months I have started to think about what could be the *ultimate workflow* for python dependency management and what I realized is that **there is no one-size-fits-all** solution to this problem.
 Unlike other programming languages (like javascript with npm for example), in python there is not a standard and correct way for solving this problem, but instead, there are a bunch of different tools that fit a specific workflow.

-In this article I would like to propose a possible workflow for python dependencies management.
+In this article I would like to propose a possible workflow for python dependency management.
 The goal of the workflow I propose in this article is to rely on standard tools (like pip) as much as possible and to follow the latest python trends and recommendations.

 ## Dependencies specification

 A module might depend on other modules for several reasons.
-Some modules are used only during testing, other during building and others at runtime.
+Some modules are used only during testing, others during building and others at runtime.
 For the sake of simplicity, in this article I will classify dependencies into two buckets: **development** and **runtime** dependencies.
 I am quite confident that this simplification will capture the vast majority of use cases.

 **Runtime** dependencies are dependencies that are necessary to run your code, like the libraries that are imported.
 For example, if in my code I write `import pandas as pd`, pandas automatically becomes a runtime dependencies of the module that I am writing.